slimjim777/device-config/docs/GettingStarted.md

 `/time`: configure the time, time zone, and the use of a time server

 ### Network configuration
-The application generates a dedicated netplan file (`/etc/netplan/00-device-config.yaml`) and does not remove or any other netplan YAML file that is on the device.
+The application generates a dedicated netplan file (`/etc/netplan/99-device-config.yaml`) and removes any other netplan YAML file that is on the device.
 The netplan file will only be applied when the Apply button is clicked.

+### User interface customization
+The static directory of the snap contains the React.js web interface.
+This can be completely replaced by connecting a `content` interface to the `web-resources` content plug.
+See the [content interface](https://snapcraft.io/docs/content-interface) documentation for more details.